A war can never be said

 and is regarded to this day as the ace of aces.

-the poppies blow Between the crosses, row on row, That mark our place; and in the sky The larks, still bravely
+blow Between the crosses, row on row, That mark our place; and in the sky The larks, still bravely singing,

-singing, fly Scarce heard amid the guns below.
+fly Scarce heard amid the guns below.
 We are the Dead.
-Short days ago We lived, felt dawn, saw
+Short days ago We lived, felt dawn, saw sunset glow,

-sunset glow, Loved and were loved, and now we lie In Flanders fields.
-Take up our quarrel with the foe:
+Loved and were loved, and now we lie In Flanders fields.
+Take up our quarrel with the foe: To you

-To you from failing hands we throw The torch; be yours to hold it high.
-If ye break faith with us who die
+from failing hands we throw The torch; be yours to hold it high.
+If ye break faith with us who die We shall

-surprise you to learn that the soldiers in both lines of trenches have become very 'pally' with each other.
-The trenches
+you to learn that the soldiers in both lines of trenches have become very 'pally' with each other.
+The trenches are

-are only 60 yards apart at one place, and every morning about breakfast time one of the soldiers sticks a board in the air.
+only 60 yards apart at one place, and every morning about breakfast time one of the soldiers sticks a board in the air.
+As

 hour, and so long as this board is up, silence reigns supreme, but whenever the board comes down the first unlucky devil who